-Before attempting to configure the Wireless ADSL Router, please ensure that:
+Before attempting to configure the Wireless ADSL Modem Router, please ensure that:

-- Your PC can establish a physical connection to the Wireless ADSL Router.
-The PC and the Wireless ADSL Router must be directly connected (using the Hub ports on the Wireless ADSL Router) or on the same LAN segment. - The Wireless ADSL Router must be installed and powered ON. - If the Wireless ADSL Router's default IP Address (192.168.0.1) is already used by another device, the other device must be turned OFF until the Wireless ADSL Router is allocated a new IP Address during configuration.
+- Your computer can establish a physical connection to the Wireless ADSL Modem Router.
+The computer and the Wireless ADSL Modem Router must be directly connected (using the Hub ports on the Wireless ADSL Modem Router) or on the same LAN segment. - The Wireless ADSL Modem Router must be installed and powered ON. - Wireless ADSL Modem Router's default IP Address (192.168.10.1).
+Make sure there is no other device using the same IP address within the same network.